Neuro-Vision Rehabilitation in Bangalore

 Hemianopia and Quadrantanopia

-Loss of half or a quarter of the visual field, occurring most commonly after stroke affecting the occipital cortex or optic radiations.
-Patients are often discharged without any visual rehabilitation referral.
+Loss of half or a quarter of the visual field, most commonly after stroke affecting the occipital cortex.
 Structured saccadic border training and Peli prism expansion lenses offer significant functional improvement even in permanent hemianopia.

 Visual Neglect (Hemispatial Neglect)

-Failure to attend to or process stimuli on one side of space.
-Distinct from visual field loss and often more disabling in daily life.
-Patients bump into objects, miss food on one side of the plate, or fail to read the left column of text.
-Requires specific scanning and attentional rehabilitation strategies that are separate from field expansion training.
+Failure to attend to stimuli on one side - distinct from visual field loss and often more disabling in daily life.
+Requires specific scanning and attentional rehabilitation strategies separate from field expansion training.

 Oculomotor Palsy and Diplopia

-Paralysis or paresis of cranial nerves III, IV or VI causes diplopia (double vision) and gaze restriction.
-A significant proportion resolve spontaneously within six months, but many persist and require active management.
-Options include therapeutic prism glasses, occlusion, vergence rehabilitation, or a combination, assessed individually for each Bangalore patient.
+Cranial nerve III, IV, or VI palsy causes diplopia and gaze restriction.
+Options include therapeutic prism glasses, occlusion, vergence rehabilitation, or a combination, assessed individually for each patient.

 Post-Concussion Vergence and Binocular Dysfunction

-Even mild concussion commonly destabilises convergence, divergence and accommodation, producing prolonged reading difficulty, diplopia at near, visual fatigue and headaches.
-Convergence insufficiency is the most prevalent post-concussion visual deficit.
-Structured vergence rehabilitation via telehealth produces significant improvement in the majority of Bangalore patients within 12 to 24 weeks.
+Even mild concussion commonly destabilises convergence, divergence, and accommodation, producing reading difficulty, diplopia at near, and headaches.
+Structured vergence rehabilitation via telehealth produces significant improvement within 12 to 24 weeks.

 Cortical Visual Impairment

-Visual dysfunction arising from damage to the visual cortex rather than the eyes or optic nerve.
-Structural acuity may appear normal on standard testing while the patient experiences profound functional difficulties.
-Perceptual rehabilitation and environmental adaptation form the foundation of management, distinct from the lens-based and prism-based approaches used in other neuro-visual conditions.
+Visual dysfunction arising from cortical damage rather than the eyes.
+Structural acuity may appear normal while the patient experiences profound functional difficulties.
+Perceptual rehabilitation and environmental adaptation form the foundation of management.

 Acquired Nystagmus and Oscillopsia

-Involuntary rhythmic eye movements developing after brain injury cause oscillopsia (the sensation that the world is moving) and significantly reduced visual acuity.
-Management depends on nystagmus type and null-point position.
-Prism therapy, optical management and gaze stabilisation exercises are prescribed on an individual basis following detailed assessment.
+Involuntary rhythmic eye movements after brain injury cause oscillopsia and reduced visual acuity.
+Prism therapy, optical management, and gaze stabilisation exercises are prescribed individually following detailed assessment.

 When to Seek Neuro-Vision Rehabilitation